 Before going to a speech pathologist

 There are a few things to think about before you visit a speech pathologist:

 - Why you’re going: it’s important to understand why your child needs to see a speech pathologist.
 You might like to write down any concerns or questions you have about your child’s speech or language, so you’re ready for your visit.

 - Appointments: does the appointment need to be in person, or can it be via telehealth?

 - Waiting lists: how long before you can get an appointment to see the speech pathologist?

-- Location: find out where you have to go to see the speech pathologist – for example, a public or private hospital, community health centre or consulting rooms.
-You might have to travel further than you expect, depending on your child’s needs.
+- Locations: find out where you have to go to see the speech pathologist – for example, a public or private hospital, community health centre or consulting rooms.

-You might want to talk about these things and any other questions you have with your GP or child and family health nurse before you go to the speech pathologist.
+You might want to talk about these and any other issues with your GP or child and family health nurse before you go to the speech pathologist.
 You could also ask the speech pathologist’s clinic when you make the appointment.